WordPress Plugins 101, Those Special Purpose Website Helpers

 There’s minimal time and expenses involved with installing most plugins.
 They are often free, and many come with upgraded functionality available at a price—known as premium plugins.

-As a side note: You can also find cracked or nulled (typically this means they were hacked) plugins online.
-But these typically contain annoying ads or install malware.
-These aren’t updated and could crash the site at any point in time as well as posing security issues.
+As a side note, You can also find cracked or nulled (typically, this means they were hacked) plugins online.
+But these usually contain annoying ads or install malware.
+These aren’t updated and could crash the site at any point in time, as well as posing security issues.

 How to Pick a Good WordPress Plugin?